alexisreytech/alexisreytech/README.md

  Hey there, I'm @alexisreytech.
- I’m interested in web design, accessibility, and 3D rendering.
+ I’m interested inlearning accessible web design and development.
  You may reach me at alexis.rey.tech@gmail.com

 <!---